arog-bioinfo/HGMB_Project/README.md

 We then apply dimensionality reduction and clustering techniques to the resulting metabolic profiles to uncover microbial ecotypes and functional subnetworks characteristic of a healthy gut environment.

-Ultimately, this project contributes to the functional stratification of the gut microbiome and supports the development of simulation-driven approaches to microbiome diagnostics and therapeutics.## 📌 Project Overview
+Ultimately, this project contributes to the functional stratification of the gut microbiome and supports the development of simulation-driven approaches to microbiome diagnostics and therapeutics.

 > *More content will be added as the project evolves.*